 - A. Preservative Treatment by Pressure Process: AWPA U1; Use Category UC2 for interior construction not in contact with the ground, Use Category UC3b for exterior construction not in contact with the ground, and Use Category UC4a for items in contact with the ground. - 1.
 Preservative Chemicals: Acceptable to authorities having jurisdiction and containing no arsenic or chromium.
 Do not use inorganic boron (SBX) for sill plates. - 2.
 For exposed items indicated to receive a stained or natural finish, use chemical formulations that do not require incising, contain colorants, bleed through, or otherwise adversely affect finishes. - B. Kiln-dry lumber after treatment to a maximum moisture content of 19 percent.
-Do not use material that is warped or that does not comply with requirements for untreated material. - C. Mark lumber with treatment quality mark of an inspection agency approved by the ALSC Board of Review. - 1.
-For exposed lumber indicated to receive a stained or natural finish, mark end or back of each piece or omit marking and provide certificates of treatment compliance issued by inspection agency. - D. Application: Treat items indicated on Drawings, and the following: - 1.
+Do not use material that is warped or that does not comply with requirements for untreated material. - C. Mark lumber with treatment quality mark of an inspection agency approved by the ALSC Board of Review. - For exposed lumber indicated to receive a stained or natural finish, mark end or back of each piece or omit marking and provide certificates of treatment compliance issued by inspection agency. - D. Application: Treat items indicated on Drawings, and the following: - 1.
 Wood cants, nailers, curbs, equipment support bases, blocking, stripping, and similar members in connection with roofing, flashing, vapor barriers, and waterproofing. - 2.
-Wood sills, sleepers, blocking, furring, stripping, and similar concealed members in contact with masonry or concrete. - 3.
-Wood framing members that are less than 18 inches above the ground in crawlspaces or unexcavated areas. - 4.
+Wood sills, sleepers, blocking, furring, stripping, and similar concealed members in contact with masonry or concrete. - Wood framing and furring attached directly to the interior of below-grade exterior masonry or concrete walls. - 4.
+Wood framing members that are less than 18 inches above the ground in crawlspaces or unexcavated areas. - 5.
 Wood floor plates that are installed over concrete slabs-on-grade.